-LAW & SOCIETY PERSPECTIVES IN INTELLECTUAL PROPERTY, Deborah Halbert & William Gallagher, eds., 2012
+LAW & SOCIETY PERSPECTIVES IN INTELLECTUAL PROPERTY, Deborah Halbert & William Gallagher, eds., 2015, Forthcoming

 In 2008, a team at the University of California, Berkeley, School of Law conducted the most comprehensive study to date on startup companies and the patent system.
 The study consisted of a survey, which led to primarily quantitative data, as well as more in-depth pre- and post-survey interviews and case studies.
 Following upon articles broadly reporting the quantitative survey results, this chapter recounts the qualitative interviews and case studies in order to provide a richer overall account.
 Like the quantitative results, the qualitative results vary widely depending upon company industry, age, sophistication, and a variety of other factors.
 As such, this chapter reinforces the study’s original finding that there is no overriding characterization of how startups use and are affected by the patent system.